All the campgrounds in the Northeast are open for camping.

 Open campgrounds in this region:

-- Elbe Hills ORV, Elfendahl Staging Area, Kammenga Canyon, Margaret McKenny, Middle Waddell, Sahara Creek Horse Camp, and Spilman Camp.
+- Elbe Hills ORV, Elfendahl Staging Area, Kammenga Canyon, Margaret McKenny, Middle Waddell, Porter Creek, Sahara Creek Horse Camp, Spilman Camp, and Tahuya River Horse Camp.

 The following campgrounds are closed for camping:

-- Aldrich Lake, Bruni's Snow Bowl Hut, Copper Creek Hut, Fall Creek, Green Mountain Horse Camp, High Hut, Porter Creek (will open 6/19), Tahuya River Horse Camp, and Yurt.
+- Aldrich Lake, Bruni's Snow Bowl Hut, Copper Creek Hut, Fall Creek, Green Mountain Horse Camp, High Hut, and Yurt.

 Most Natural Areas are open for day use only with the following exceptions: